SMYALTAMASH/GuestLecture/README.md

 ## Awareness of Cloud:

 * Why use Cloud?
-* How to manage Scale in CLoud?
+* How to manage application at scale in cloud?

 ## How we can optimize cost by moving to cloud: